 In Jan my wife’s grandfather was diagnosed with advanced Alzheimer’s.
 He was placed into a nursing home and my wife was made his guardian in Feb.
 We spent all of our free time from then to June conducting an inventory and listing repairs to his estate.

 After getting the inventory under control, my parents moved up from Denver.
 They were just as sick of the traffic, crowds, and cost of the Front Range as I was.
 So after visiting a couple of times, they decided to spend their retirement here.

 So we spent the month of June and part of July helping them get settled.
 The rest of the summer was spent doing outside work on various properties.
 We also started the process of sorting her grandfathers “stuff”.
 Which is really just a nice way of saying his dementia had been occurring longer than we realized.
 So there is lots of stuff to clean up and go through.

 We didn’t have much of a fall.
 It kind of went from summer to rainy to winter.
 Now it’s time to get things ready for winter, which kind of snuck up on us.
-We did how ever replace our fifth wheel this fall, so next spring/summer we can some make time for us.
+We did how ever replace our fifth wheel this fall, so next spring/summer we can make some time for us.
 Unfortunately my Dad’s cancer has had a resurgence.
 So I help my parents with whatever they need while my Dad goes through chemo again.

-The upside is, things are slowing down with winter moving in So maybe we can get finally get settled in our house, we still have things to unpack.
-I am also hoping I can spend some time focused on learning a language or two.
+The upside is, things are slowing down with winter moving in So maybe we can get finally get settled in to our house, we still have things to unpack.
+I am also hoping I can spend some time focused on learning a development language or two.

 I’ve had time to reflect over the last year, and I’m thankful we moved up here when we did.
 There is no way we could have handled this from Denver.
 It’s been rough and we’ve made sacrifices, but living in the woods has made it worth it.